+Two battery options are available to power the SES.
 A large 28 V battery comprised of 240 alkaline D cells powers the SES system.
 The battery provides about 2500 Wh of energy, which is enough to process more than 1500 sediment samples.
-A lithium primary battery has also been designed that can increase the energy capacity to almost 10 kWh6,200.
-The SES is quiescent the vast majority of a deployment, so it’s critical that all the electronics can be put into a very low-power state while the system is “sleeping.”
-This is accomplished by a custom power controller board, which has DC-to-DC converters to convert the 28 V battery voltage to the 5 V and 12 V required by the system.
-The power controller is capable of providing up to 39 W while the system is processing a sample, although the current system uses less than 10 W. Once the sample is processed and the sample is back in the collection position, the power controller removes power from the rest of the system and a sleeping state, consuming less than 1 mW until waking the system for the next sample.
-This approach allows the use of commercial computer boards and sensors that aren’t optimized for low power consumption, while still keeping the average power consumption of the system low enough for yearlong deployments.
+A lithium primary battery has also been designed that can increase the energy capacity to almost 10 kWh to process more than 6,200 samples.
+At the time of writing, the cost of the alkaline pack is 1/X that of the lithium pack.
+The SES quiescently collects particulate matter for the vast majority of a deployment, so it is critical that all the electronics can be put into a very low-power state while the system is “sleeping” and collections are taking place, or the slide is in pass-though position.
+This goal is accomplished by a custom power controller board, which has DC-to-DC converters to convert the 28 V battery voltage to the 5 V and 12 V required by the system.
+The power controller is capable of providing up to 39 W while the system is processing a sample, although the current system uses less than 10 W. Once the sample is processed and the sample plate is back in the collection position, the power controller removes power from the rest of the system and enters a sleeping state, consuming less than 1 mW until waking the system for the next sample analysis.
+This approach allows the use of commercial computer boards and sensors that are not optimized for low power consumption, while still keeping the average power consumption of the system low enough for year-long deployments.

 Software

-The design of the software system used in the SES was driven primarily by the requirement for unattended operations with service intervals .
-The system require reliable operation of the SES devices and components, mission data management, and the capability to resume the mission after scheduled hibernation periods or unscheduled restarts.
-The resulting system design emphasize simple, robust functionality over cutting-edge techniques with the objectives of predictable mission programming, minimal energy use, and easy servicing in the field.
+The design of the software system used in the SES was driven primarily by the requirement for unattended operations to abyssal depths with long service intervals of up to a year.
+The system requires reliable operation of the SES devices and components, mission data management, and the capability to resume the mission after scheduled hibernation periods or unscheduled restarts.
+The resulting system design emphasizes simple, robust functionality over cutting-edge techniques with the objectives of predictable mission programming, minimal energy use, and easy servicing in the field.

-Fig. is a high-level diagram of the software architecture.
-Generally flow from top bottom and information is filtered from bottom to the top.
-Also, higher-level logic is conducted as you move up in the diagram.
+Fig. 4 is a high-level diagram of the software architecture.
+Generally, commands flow from the top of the diagram toward the bottom and information is filtered from bottom to the top.
+Higher-level logic is conducted as you move up in the diagram.